-When you buy a carton of heavy cream from the grocery store, you probably anticipate that it will stay fresh until your next meal, right?
+When you reach for a carton of heavy cream, you figure it will stick around until your next kitchen adventure, don’t you?

 But just how long does heavy cream really keep?